mit-mc-clas12/documentation/README.md

 223 bgMerginFilename random cannot be computed
 222 bgMerginFilename background file does not exist 230 denoising fail
+241 gcard not found
+242 yaml not found

 To check exit codes: